 Contact A Child Abuse Attorney Today

-Child abuse or neglect can take many forms and happen in many situations.
+Child sexual abuse or neglect can take many forms and happen in many situations.
 The best way to keep a child safe-yours or someone else’s-is to take prompt action.
 If you suspect abuse, it is important to report it to authorities so that proper investigation can take place.
 In addition, if your child is affected by abuse at the hands of another person, you should discuss your situation with a qualified attorney to make sure you and your child are fully protected.